Golden Rules of Accounting Overview & Types

 • Scenario: Tech Innovate develops and sells software.
 In a given year, they sell software licences worth $100,000 and incur $30,000 in research and development expenses.
 Here’s how modern rules apply:

-• Revenue Recognition: Modern rules require Tech Innovate to recognize revenue when it’s earned.
-In this case, they earned $100,000 from software sales, so they recognize this as revenue.
+• Revenue Recognition: Modern rules require Tech Innovate to recognise revenue when it’s earned.
+In this case, they earned $100,000 from software sales, so they recognise this as revenue.

-• Expense Recognition: The $30,000 spent on research and development is an expense that needs to be recognized.
-Modern rules ensure that expenses are matched with the revenue they help generate, so this $30,000 expense is recorded.
+• Expense Recognition: The $30,000 spent on research and development is an expense that needs to be recognised.
+Modern rules of accounting ensure that expenses are matched with the revenue they help generate, so this $30,000 expense is recorded.

 • Fair Value: If Tech Innovate owns any investments, modern rules may require them to report the investments at their current market value, providing a more accurate financial picture.